hiimtmac/psql-kit/README.md

 # PSQLKit

 PSQL query function builders for [FluentKit](https://github.com/vapor/fluent-kit.git) models (and others).
-This package is purely additive and allows to still you to use Fluent ORM but drop down to strongly typed builders for more complex raw queries (and allows you to avoid string queries 👍🏻).
+This package is purely additive and allows you to use Fluent ORM still but drop down to strongly typed builders for more complex queries (and avoid string queries 👍🏻).

 ## Installation